She is also working on a feature documentary on the Tragically Hip's iconic Man Machine Poem tour from the summer of

 Act of God, a feature documentary on the metaphysical effects of being struck by lightning and another collaboration between Mercury and Foundry, opened the Hot Docs Film Festival in April 2009 and was released in Canada afterwards by Mongrel Media.
 It has since played at a number of international festivals, and was released by Zeitgeist Films in the U.S. and Against Gravity in Poland.
 The film features Paul Auster, Dannion Brinkley and Fred Frith.
 It was commissioned by The Documentary Channel in Canada, Arte in France and Channel 4 in the U.K.

 In 2011 Baichwal completed Payback, a documentary adaptation of Margaret Atwood's Payback: Debt and the Shadow Side of Wealth, with the National Film Board of Canada and Ravida Din (Executive Producer, Quebec Production Centre).
 The film premiered in World Documentary Competition at the Sundance Film Festival in January 2012 and was released in Canada (Mongrel Media) in March, 2012 and the U.S. in April, 2012.

 Watermark is a feature documentary film about human interaction with water around the world and marks Baichwal and de Pencier's second collaboration with Edward Burtynsky.
 The documentary is co-directed by Burtynsky, produced and filmed by de Pencier.
-It premiered at the Toronto International Film Festival in September 2013 and was released in Canada that fall by Mongrel Media.
-The film won the Toronto Film Critic’s Association prize for Best Canadian Film 2014 and the Canadian Media Awards prize for Best Documentary 2014.
-It is currently in release in the U.S. with eOne.
+It premiered at the Toronto International Film Festival in September 2013, was a box office success in Canada, playing theatres for 4 months.
+It won the Toronto Film Critic’s Association prize for Best Canadian Film in Jan 2014 and Best Documentary at the the Canadian Screen Awards 2014.
+It has been released in 10 territories around the world.